Banking on Seeds

 Dozens of shelves in each vault hold hundreds of boxes containing seed packets.

 Here's how it works:

 Seeds used to be stored in glass tubes.
 Now they are put in foil packages that keep out moisture and heat.
 Each sample contains about 500 seeds.

 Seed packets are stored in labeled crates, each coded to its country of origin.

 Crates are shipped to the seed vault and stored on shelves.
-Three to four times a year, the vault is opened and new seed samples are brought inside.
+Three to four times a year, the vault is opened and new seeds are added.

 The vault is designed to store up to 4.5 million seed samples—that’s a total of 2.25 billion seeds.
-So far, the vault holds at least 1,059,646 kinds of seeds and is using only one of its three rooms.
+So far, the vault holds more than one million kinds of seeds.

 Making a Deposit

 The vault is owned by the Kingdom of Norway.
-A group called the Global Crop Diversity Trust keeps the vault running and sets up seed shipments from other companies and countries.
+A group called the Global Crop Diversity Trust keeps the vault running.
+It sets up seed shipments from other companies and countries.

 Currently, this vault holds the most diverse collection of food crop seeds in the world.
-Some countries like Canada and India have deposited more than 10,000 different varieties of seeds.
-Others, such as the Republic of the Congo, have deposited fewer than 100 types of seeds.
+Some countries like Canada and India have deposited more than 10,000 different types of seeds.
+Others, such as the Republic of the Congo, have put in fewer than 100 types of seeds.